Does Kratom Interact With Quercetin (Quercetin Bromelain)?

 The anti-inflammatory effects of quercetin may help with allergy symptoms.
-It appears to disrupt enzymes involved in inflammation and reduce inflammation-promoting substances like histamine .
+Quercetin appears to disrupt enzymes involved in inflammation and reduce inflammation-promoting substances like histamine .

 Quercetin is known for its anti-allergic qualities, including immune system activation, antiviral activity, inhibition of histamine release, reduction of pro-inflammatory cytokines, leukotriene generation, and suppression of interleukin IL-4 production.
 It can improve Th1/Th2 balance and prevent the production of antigen-specific IgE antibodies.

-It also works to inhibit enzymes, including lipoxygenase, eosinophil, and peroxidase, as well as reduce inflammatory mediators.
-These abilities help quercetin’s anti-inflammatory and immunomodulating effects, which can treat late-phase and late-late-phase bronchial asthma responses, allergic rhinitis, and restricted peanut-induced anaphylaxis reactions.
+It inhibits enzymes, including lipoxygenase, eosinophil, and peroxidase, and reduces inflammatory mediators.
+These abilities help quercetin’s anti-inflammatory and immunomodulating effects, which can treat bronchial asthma, allergic rhinitis, and restricted peanut-induced anaphylaxis reactions.

 Quercetin also possesses anti-cancer properties.